 Welcome to Isla Holbox!

-Casa Las Tortugas was one of our chosen hotels while in the island.
+Casa Las Tortugas was one of our chosen hotels while on the island.
 It sits in a very convenient location.
 On Isla Holbox, people get around with golf carts; there are almost no cars on this sleepy island.
 But you won’t need to rent a cart here because Casa Las Tortugas is right at the edge of Holbox village.
 You can walk to the shops and restaurants in no time.
 Whenever you want to explore the island more, it is easier and cheaper just to rent a bike (as well as being more environmentally friendly than the gas-powered carts).

 The design of Casa las Tortugas is clean and chic.
 The different buildings are snuggled together around a beautiful swimming pool.
 Vibrant and earthy colors dominate.

 The Rooms at Casa Las Tortugas

 We stayed in three different rooms, each with a ceiling fan, a safe, and air conditioning.
 The unique shapes and decoration of the rooms gives them each their own identity.
 Some have ocean views and others overlook the gardens and pool.